Upcoming Auditions

 Teams will perform on Thursdays and some

-Fridays through the end of May.
+Fridays from the beginning of September through the end of May.
 We expect cast members to:

 We allow for absences due to illness, emergency, or preplanned events.